The following article refers to functionality available in Workflow builder, which can be accessed by going to:

 In our example of a Salary Increase Letter, below is an example of how we might use merge fields in the Template to inform the employee of their new salary:

-The result in the generated document might look like this:
+The result in the generated document would look similar to the below:

 Adding the Template Document to Natural HR

 The next stage is to add your document template to Natural HR.
-This can be done under:
+This can be done by going on the left hand side menu and selecting

 Documents > Templates